jthomperoo/horizontal-pod-autoscaler/README.md

 ## Example

 There is an example of how to use the Custom Pod Autoscaler - Horizontal Pod Autoscaler in `/example`.
 The example has a simple deployment, taken from the [Kubernetes Horizontal Pod Autoscaler walkthrough](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).
-The example also contains the YAML defintion of the CPA-HPA.
+The example also contains the YAML definition of the CPA-HPA.

 ## Developing this project
 ### Environment